 Our School focuses on the individual student to ensure that every student is educated to their full potential at every stage of their learning journey.

 The School model involves the core subjects of Literacy (English), Numeracy (Mathematics), Science and Technology, and History and Geography (HSIE).
 These are differentiated and integrated to cater for the needs of each student by modifying the pace, level and content of teaching, learning and assessment activities.

-The K-6 curriculum integrates the six Key Learning Areas (KLA)
+K-6 curriculum integrated Key Learning Areas (KLA)

 English is taught with a focus on reading comprehension, writing, spelling, speaking and listening, grammar and punctuation.
 Reading fluency, phonics and comprehension form a vital part of the infants’ program.

 Literature study enables students to develop their analytical and deductive thinking skills.
 Communicating verbally and in written form is encouraged and complemented with technology.
 Our goal is for our students to communicate effectively, use expressive language, and become expert communicators and seekers of knowledge.